Pamunkey Regional Library: History

 The Hanover Branch of the Pamunkey Regional Library opened its doors on October 22, 1942.
 It was one of eleven libraries donated to rural Virginia counties by Mr. David K. E. Bruce.
 Mr. Bruce also donated equipment and a book collection.
 The library was built to resemble 18th-century architecture.
 The Hanover Branch also houses a Virginiana collection that includes local history and genealogy.

-The King & Queen Branch of the Pamunkey Regional Library, was housed in the former Marriott School from 1994 to 2001.
-It moved into a new facility next to the school.
+The library system served King and Queen County until 2024 and King William County until 2025, after which library service was provided by each county separately to its residents.

-The Pamunkey Regional Library Board of Trustees includes 10 members.
-Two members from Goochland, King and Queen, and King William counties and four members from Hanover county.
+The Pamunkey Regional Library Board of Trustees includes six members: two from Goochland County and four from Hanover County.